 Shelby LaBuhn grew up playing in the forests of Michigan’s rural “thumb.”
 Although she liked math more than science, when it came time to choose her undergraduate degree, her experience in nature tipped the scales.
 “The forest was my world,” LaBuhn said.
 “That got me interested in environmental sciences and wanting to protect that at an early age.”

 After graduating from Lake Superior State University in Sault Ste.
-Marie, Mich., LaBuhn continued to pursue her interests at the University of Wisconsin-Milwaukee’s School of Freshwater Sciences, where she is working on her Ph.D. in freshwater sciences and technology.
-Her advisor is Val Klump, a Wisconsin Sea Grant researcher and new advisory council member.
+Marie, Mich., LaBuhn continued to pursue her interests at the University of Wisconsin-Milwaukee’s School of Freshwater Sciences, where she completed her Ph.D. in freshwater sciences and technology.

 LaBuhn explained that one of the important mechanisms using up the oxygen in the lake bottom is the lake mud itself.
-However, it’s difficult to measure the production and respiration of oxygen there, so Klump and LaBuhn are exploring a new method called eddy correlation.
-This noninvasive technique has been around for a dozen years or so, but this is the first time it’s been employed in the Great Lakes.
+However, it’s difficult to measure the production and respiration of oxygen there, so advisor J. Val Klump and LaBuhn explored a new method called eddy correlation.
+This noninvasive technique has been around for a dozen years or so, but this was the first time it had been employed in the Great Lakes.

 With eddy correlation, the researchers take measurements in the lake with equipment mounted on a steel tripod frame that is lowered to the bottom.
 The instruments sit 10-20 centimeters off the bottom and measure the speed of the water currents and oxygen levels.
-Klump and Labuhn are comparing this newer method to more traditional methods of shipboard sediment core incubation experiments.
+Klump and Labuhn compared the newer method to more traditional methods of shipboard sediment core incubation experiments.

 The work is not clean.
 “I’m usually covered in mud,” LaBuhn said.
 But she likes what she does and hopes it will lead to a career as a scientist educator.
 She’d like to work for an organization that promotes citizen science to help the environment; for instance, a program where scientists engage community members to periodically sample a river.